Samuel-POTTER/nike-website/README.md

 This project is a simple project intended to show some basics frontend skills

+#### WARNING: If you want to try this app, you need to create and api key from https://rapidapi.com/ricardourdaneta67-5EC8Vcz4unw/api/nike-products/ and past the key inside the .env.

 ## What is in the project

 -   Use of component to avoid duplicated code